BobbyMcBobFace/MATHAA/README.md

 ## Roadmap

-- Add conversion support for non-implicit graphs in [CONVERTERv0.py](/CONVERTER/CONVERTERv0.py)
+- Add conversion support to ti-basic piecewise( and etc for non-implicit graphs in [CONVERTERv0.py](/CONVERTER/CONVERTERv0.py)
 - Add support for the rest of the graphs.

 For now check out <https://tiny.cc/mathprojconverter/> by my senior although it is not as robust